IceWizard7/frostbyte-cpu/README.md

 - Drag and drop the Assembler file in the dashed-outline box
 - Press "Continue"

-Notes:
+> Note:
 When re-running app.py, make sure to refresh the web page on the client, to ensure the speed is up-to-date.\
 When changing speeds, it might need 2-3 Seconds to update.
 To overcome this, you can alternatively press "Stop" and then "Continue". \
 The generated Minecraft schematic files can be found in programs/

 ### 2. Running a program on the Minecraft CPU
-DISCLAIMER: This will be **extremely slow**, as the CPU completes 1 instruction every ~20 at vanilla speeds.
+> DISCLAIMER: This will be **extremely slow**, as the CPU completes 1 instruction every ~20 at vanilla speeds.
 See the next section for speedup methods.

 - Execute the app.py script
 - Drag and drop the Assembler file in the dashed-outline box